Gil Lettow directs his Junior High Band in 1972, his last year at South Hamilton.

 during the Middle School Band concert.

 Wendy followed Alan as director of South Hamilton Middle School bands.

 This photo shows director Mr. John Carey surrounded by his five former students from South Hamilton, who are performing with the Iowa State University Marching Band in 2006.
 The students are Lynsey Carlson, Melanie Wilson, Jeremiah Evans, Ross Schumaker, and Kent Spohnheimer.

 John Carey and Alan Spohnheimer are standing next to South Hamilton student Melanie Wilson.

 Tom Klaver was once a South Hamilton student, but later was a South Hamilton High School band director.

 Tom Klaver and Alan Spohnheimer, two former South Hamilton Directors

 Former Middle School director Matt Schutt with the 6th Grade Band

-Matt Schutt, Alexa Gibbs and Kaily Macdonald each spent part of their
+Matt Schutt, Alexa Gibbs and Kaily Macdonald all spent

 Back to Band Photo Archive